eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/README.md

 As the 5-minute markets were implemented recently, they remain in the testing phase.
 I initially underestimated the impact of the increased volatility, which is reflected in the recent PnL dip shown in the [PnL graphs](./results.md).

+### v4 : Enhanced execution and pricing (19th May 2026)
+V4 focused on execution quality and pricing accuracy rather than adding new markets.

+**Faster cancellations** : moved quote cancellation triggers from calculated fair value change to raw Binance BTC price movement, Since fair value changes slightly lag Binance.
+End-to-end cancel latency dropped meaningfully as a result.

+**Server migration** : moved from eu-west1 (Ireland) to ca-west1 (Calgary), closer to Predict.fun and Binance infrastructure.
+Lower round-trip latency on both order placement and cancellation.

+**Enhanced terminal** : redesigned the console into a fixed dashboard header with a live scrolling order log below.
+All position metrics, risk stats and live P&L visible simultaneously without interfering with the log stream.

+**Extended stats** : added profit factor, annualized sharp ratio, max drawdown, expectancy, win rate, best streaks, share imbalance.
+Also planning on adding Sortino, Calmar, VaR 95%.

 ---

 ## Maker vs taker